github-luciano/CV/CV.md

 * Technologies: Docker, Nginx, PayloadCMS, NextJS, Redux, MongoDB, TailwindCSS
 * Images: Yes.

-I was part of the YouTestPlus team for about 10 months.
+I have been part of the YouTestPlus team for about 10 months.
 My main task was make a web app that would meet the needs of the company.
 The work I've done includes the following:

 * Assess and define the technological requirements and services for the company's operations.
 * Select a technology stack that aligns with the organization's needs.